bootique-examples/bootique-job-examples/README.md

 cd bootique-job-examples
 ```

-## Build, test and package
+## Build and package

-Run the following command to build the code, run the tests and package the app:
+Run the following command to build the code and package the app:
 ```
 mvn clean package
 ```